xyliatgithub/EN650.601/assignment2/module1/README.md

 sftp>
 ```

 Then, setup another connection with the **ca** node.
-Note that you are not permitted to write to the "etc/ssl" on **ca** directly, thus it is easier to put it in "~" instead.
+Note that you are not permitted to write to the "etc/ssl" on **ca** directly, thus it is easier to put it in home directory instead.
 It does not matter where you put the CSR file since the file location can be specified when signing it.

 ```sh
 $ sftp -i ~/.ssh/id_geni_ssh_rsa -oPort=27642 yjou2@pc1.geni.it.cornell.edu